Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Overdose:

-Release form / dosage:Rhizomes and roots crushed.
+Release form/dosage:Rhizomes and roots are crushed.
 Package:

 50 g of crushed rhizomes and roots in cardboard packs with an inner paper, polymer or polypropylene bag.